Suitters/pysui-flask/README.rst

 #.
 The accounts for required signatures of the transaction get a queued signing request record.
 #.
 Accounts then fetch pending signature requests.
 #.
 Accounts can then either sign and approve or reject the request.
 #.
-Once all required signatures are returned approved, the transaction submitted to Sui for execution.
+Once all required signatures are returned approved, the transaction is submitted to Sui for execution.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Submit Transaction for Execution